todaypurpose/blog/content/posts/health-money-time.md

 ![Best years - Health declining](/img/best-years-health.jpg)

-This diagram summarizes show how much Free Time, Money, Health we have depending of our age:
+This diagram summarizes how much Free Time, Money, Health we have depending of our age:
 ![Health Money Free time change with age](/img/health-money-free-time.jpg)

 The _"best years of our life"_, when our health is at its peak, and we can start to use our money, are from 18 to 40, so **22 years**.
 For someone with a 9-5 job (or study), this is how time is split during those 22 years: